asvarella/trabalhos-pdp/Trab1/readme.md

 how to use "filename".in to execute problem:

-./problem < "filename".in > "outputfile".out
+./problem < inputs/"filename".in > outputs/entrada*/"outputfile".out

-in which "outputfile" can be named in command line.
+in which "outputfile" can be named in command line. * is the number of input.

 inputGenerator.py can be used to create new input examples. saveLog.py is used to create files with 5 runtime samples for any test.